 - It can help prevent gum disease since your gums can become inflamed when they get dry from breathing with your mouth open.

 Plus, when you breathe through your mouth, you’re more likely to have bad breath or develop a sore throat.
-And snoring can go hand in hand with mouth breathing.
+And snoring can go hand in hand with chronic mouth breathing.

 Is mouth taping safe?